Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.3/readme.txt

 == Changelog ==

-= 3.4 =
-* small change to the outputted URL for vc3 compliance.
-Thanks to @tomazzaman on Github for the fix!

 = 3.3 =
 * fixed a bug that was creating (rare, server-configuration-related) "Fatal Error" notices for `mb_strlen()` and related multibyte functions.
 * various code tweaks for readability and compliance with WordPress standards.